MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-UnifiedGroup.md

 ```

 ### -ConnectorsEnabled
-The ConnectorsEnabled specifies whether to enable the ability to use connectors for the Office 365 Group.
+The ConnectorsEnabled specifies whether to enable the ability to use connectors for the Microsoft 365 Group.

 - To enable connectors, use the ConnectorsEnabled switch without a value.